Filing for Separation or Divorce

 A divorce is different from a separation in that divorce is a “change of status” which turns a married or separated person into a divorced person who, as a consequence, is then free to remarry.

 Common-law couples don’t need a divorce.
+Same sex marriages are subject to the law on divorce.

 The process is begun by the filing and serving of a Petition for Divorce or simply a Petition in common-law cases or where the parties don’t want a divorce.